aerohit/aerohit.github.io/_posts/2015-02-28-vim-note-taking-setup.markdown

 I wanted a way to take notes which met the following criteria:

 + Should be simple and non-distracting
-+ Works on a laptop as well as on a remote node
++ Works on a local as well as a remote machine
 + Keeps the notes in sync, irrespective of where I take them
 + And it should be Vim